 The Tourism Development Authority is required to pay the Town of Carrboro a fee for administering the tax, which is deducted from the proceeds before the Town remits them to the CTDA.
 At least two-thirds of the remaining proceeds must be used to promote travel and tourism in Carrboro.
 The other third shall be used for tourism-related expenditures.
+To promote travel and tourism means "to advertise or market an area of activity, publish and distribute pamphlets and other materials, conduct market research, or engage in similar promotional activities that attract tourists or business travelers to the area.
+The term includes administrative expenses incurred in engaging in these activities."
+Tourism-related expenditures are "expenditures that, in the judgment of the CTDA, are designed to increase the use of lodging facilities, meeting facilities, and convention facilities in the town by attracting tourists or business travelers to the town.
+The term includes tourism related capital expenditures."

-Economic factors that will impact the Town's ability to collect the 3% occupancy tax for distribution to the Carrboro Tourism Development Authority include:
+Several economic factors will impact the Town's ability to collect the 3% occupancy tax for distribution to the Carrboro Tourism Development Authority:

-- Low unemployment rate of 4.2%, which is below the state average. - Increasing taxable sales.
+- Visitors to Orange County, North Carolina spent \$184 million dollars in 2016, an increase of 1.54% from 2015.
+If this trend continues, growth in payroll and tax receipts will continue. - Increasing taxable sales.
 Retail sales in North Carolina are trending upward and consumer confidence is high.
-Local sales taxes for the fiscal year ending June 30, 2016 are expected to grow by 4.0% from those for the fiscal year ended June 30, 2015. - Increased visitor spending.
-Orange County has seen a 7.75% increase in visitor spending over the previous year. - Continued growth in the tourism industry.
+Local sales taxes for the fiscal year ending June 30, 2017 are expected to grow by 4.0% from those for the fiscal year ended June 30, 2016. - Low unemployment rate of 4.7%, which is below the state average. - Increased visitor spending.
+Orange County has seen a 7.75% increase in visitor spending over the previous year.